 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Kansas secretary of state website.

-In Kansas, your LLC needs to have a registered agent, or agent for service of process.
-A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.
+In Kansas, your LLC needs to have a resident agent.
+A resident agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.

-In Kansas, you can be your own registered agent for your LLC, or it can be another member of the LLC.
-An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.
-A corporation or another business entity can also be a registered agent.
+In Kansas, you can be your own resident agent for your LLC, or it can be another member of the LLC.
+An individual who is not a member or a professional agency can also serve as the resident agent for your LLC.
+A corporation or another business entity can also be a resident agent.

-In Kansas, the requirements to be a registered agent are:
+In Kansas, the requirements to be a resident agent are:

 Advantages of a Registered Agent Service

 A registered agent service is a professional service that will handle official correspondence and documents for your business.
 Registered agents ensure that all official correspondence is handled on time and keep copies of documents for you.
 They also keep track of deadlines and send reminders of things you need to file, such as tax forms and annual reports.

 A registered agent service will help keep you in compliance with the law and save you time by keeping track of key documents and filing deadlines.
 This also frees you up to focus on growing your business.
 The agency will also offer support if problems or questions come up.